top of page

 Easing Vasomotor Symptoms

 Hot flashes and night sweats are common complaints during menopause, affecting approximately 75% of women.
 These vasomotor symptoms can disrupt sleep, hinder concentration, and lower daily functioning.
-Estrogen therapy effectively reduces the frequency and severity of these symptoms.
+Restoring estrogen levels reduces the frequency and severity of these symptoms.
+This relief can significantly enhance overall life satisfaction during this transitional phase.

 Contraindications and Considerations